shirakurak/shirakurak/README.md

 - I’m @shirakurak.
-- I work as an application engineer on weekdays.
+- work as an application engineer on weekdays.
-- I’m interested in Generative art, so spend my private time studying it.
+- interested in Generative art, so spend my private time studying it.
 - Mathematics📈, Zen⛩, Prayer🤞, Flower🌷.
 <!---
 - 💞️ I’m looking to collaborate on ...